entropy-z/entropy-z.github.io/_posts/2024-11-12-advanced-module-stomping-heap-stack-enc.md

 Note: The interesting part is that if we don't revert the module's memory back to ``RX`` and leave it as ``RW``, Moneta doesn't detect it.
 However, this isn't a recommended approach.

-Perspective from [moneta](https://github.com/forrest-orr/moneta) about not reverting memory to RX:
+Perspective from [moneta](https://github.com/forrest-orr/moneta) about not reverting memory to RX

 warning: "unsigned module" is just because my .exe is not signed with a certificate.

 ![imgmoneta](../commons/memory_evasion_pt2/imgmoneta1.png)

-Perspective from [moneta] about reverting memory to RX:
+Perspective from [moneta](https://github.com/forrest-orr/moneta) about reverting memory to RX:

 ![imgmoneta2](../commons/memory_evasion_pt2/moneta2.png)